Mattiask57/Project-2/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, and Safari browsers.
+-   The Website was tested on Google Chrome, Internet Explorer, and Microsoft Edge browsers.

 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhoneSE & iPhoneX.

 ### Known Bugs

-- After form submission you're redirected to a Code Institute Thank you page.

 ## Deployment